alvarogarcia7/kata-formulation-find-comments/README.md

   * Clone/fork (any stars are welcome) [this repo][formulation]
   * Run the tests.
 [See this][running-tests] for help
-  * They should be red.
+  * They should be red
   * Go to production code and fix it
   * Have fun (happy kata and happy koding!)